asaikali/modern-spring-on-kubernetes/discovery/k8s/endpoint-slices/readme.md

-# Discovery
+# endpoint-slices

-This sample shows to use the Spring Cloud Kuberentes native service discovery.
+This sample shows to use the Spring Cloud Kubernetes native service discovery.

 ### Deploy to K8s